| Aberdeen

 surprising she found time to deal with the garden.
 Living in the country

 proved no impediment to throwing a good party.
+Round about

 the turn of the century Mum and Dad decided that the house and garden were